 Reference to Paul's teachings by Church leaders during the second century is minimal, which may or may not be evidence of his disfavor during that period.
-Certainly, the Church was interested in supporting the notion of followers dependent on rituals and sacraments administered by male priests, a call back to the need to adhere to "the law" which Paul had rejected during his lifetime.
+Certainly, the Church (meaning those in power) was interested in supporting the notion of followers being dependent on rituals and sacraments administered by male priests, a call back to the need to adhere to "the law" which Paul had rejected during his lifetime.